Safety Procedure in Handling Equipment

 • Equipment supplied with necessary safety devices.

-• Heat-activated fire extinguishers over cooking equipment, especially deep fryers.
+• Heat-activated fire extinguishers over cooking equipment, especially deep

 • Conveniently posted emergency equipment, such as fire extinguishers.